Building Your First CLAUDE.md: Team Standards as Code

 - Monitoring: [link to observability dashboard]

-That's your starting point.
-Fill in the blanks.
-Commit it.
-Share it with your team.
+Fill in the blanks, commit it, share it.
 Watch the questions stop and the code start.

 The Real Win

-If you're a team lead reading this and your developers are still re-explaining context every session — that's not a Claude Code problem.
-That's a configuration problem.
-And it has a one-file solution.
+If your developers are still re-explaining context every session, that's not a Claude Code problem.
+It's a configuration problem with a one-file solution.

 Series Navigation